pace-primates/paceR/README.md

 ### Downloading raw database tables (NOT RECOMMENDED!)

 If you want to download **raw database tables**, then you should use function `get_pace_tbl()`.
-All tables are stored in the "monkey" database, and so when you use this function, you must pass the connection to the "monkey" database in addition to the name of the table that you want to download.
+All tables are stored in the `monkey` database, and so when you use this function, you must pass the connection to the `monkey` database in addition to the name of the table that you want to download.
 For example:

 ``` r
 # Get the raw individuals table